trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 Languages behave like species density.
 In more species rich places, people have lots of different languages and vice versa.
 So language density changes with altitude and coming closer to the equator just as species become denser at the equator and less denser in the mountains and close to the poles.

-> Languages are clearly human products, but they are not consciously designed.
+> Languages are human products, but they are not consciously designed.

 > There are intensely close parallels between the evolution of languages and species.